ucdrstdenis/ECS150-Project2/README.md

 Robert St. Denis & Liem Nguyen

 ## Design Choices ##
 Overall, our version of libuthread was implemented with robustness and code readability in mind.
-No .h files were modified or added to ensure good coding practice, and Our queue API uses a circular queue with head and tail pointers as well as a length property.
+No .h files were added or modified to ensure high-quality coding practice was maintained.
+Our queue API uses a circular queue with head and tail pointers as well as a length property.
 All queue functions excluding `queue_iterate()` and `queue_delete()` are *O(1)*.

 ## A "Brief" Overview of libuthread.a ##
 ### Phase 1 - A Queue API ###